elitaylor/elitaylor.github.io/_posts/leadership/2014-01-07-personal-growth.md

 Look at you!
 Serving people and making money!
 You go girl!...or guy!

 ## 3.)
 If you don't impove yourself, then you don't have much to offer others.
 This life is rough sometimes!
 The trials that we all face have the power to either break us down or cause us to grow.
-It's all in how you choose to respond to it.
+It's all about how you choose to respond to it.
 If you don't heal and grow past your trials, how do intend to help others grow past their trials?

-I know this is hard, and I don't want to make light of the hardships that you have faced in your life.
+I know this is hard, and it is not my intent to make light of the hardships that you have faced in your life.

 ### I think Matchbox 20 said it best:
 > *"I wish the real world, would just stop hassling me"*

 But the real world won't stop hassling us.
-It will continue to present us with very real trials.
+It will continue to present us with very real challenges.
-You cannot choose whether or not to go through trials, but you can choose how you respond to it.
+You cannot choose whether or not to go through these challenges, but you can choose how you respond to it.
 In order to be a blessing to other people we often need to deal with the pain inside ourselves, it's not healthy to keep all of that inside.
 If you don't deal with the baggage in your past, you will bring it into your future and you might just acquire more.
 If you don't heal and grow personally, you won't be of much help to other people.